-Employers require suitably qualified workers and, in classical economic theory, they can afford to pay more per person if employees are more productive.
-They also have to take account of ‘supply and demand’: the employers are competing for workers from a total supply of suitably-qualified people – so they have to adjust the wages and fringe benefits that they offer to recruit enough labour to meet their needs.
+Employers have to take account of ‘supply and demand’ in the labour market.
+They require suitably qualified workers and, in classical economic theory, they can afford to pay more per person if employees are more productive.
+They are competing for workers from a total supply of suitably-qualified people – so they have to adjust the wages and fringe benefits that they offer, to recruit enough labour to meet their needs.

 - Education and training (3.2.5) can make labour more productive.

 - The regulatory burden (3.3.1) can affect productivity.